Carol Rose GoldenEagle

-Carol Rose GoldenEagle is a writer and broadcaster, from Saskatchewan.
+Carol Rose GoldenEagle is a Canadian writer and broadcaster, from Saskatchewan.

 Early life and education

 Carol Rose GoldenEagle was born in 1963, in a religious hospital, to a First Nations woman who was unmarried.
 Hospital authorities stripped her from her mother.
 Her adoption, without the agreement of her mother, was part of a now discredited program known as the Sixties Scoop.
 The purpose of the program was to break Native culture by adopting children into white families.

 Hospital authorities intervened to take GoldenEagle from her mother even though she was a nurse.

 GoldenEagle never met her mother, only being able to trace her roots as an adult, and learning her mother had died in a car accident.

 GoldenEagle describes growing up without knowing anyone else of First Nations' background, hearing disparaging comments about Natives, even from some members of her adopted family, singling out her adopted father as an exception, who did support her, and didn't allow those comments in his hearing.
 Nevertheless, she described feeling second class as a child.

 GoldenEagle began volunteering at a local radio station CKCK when she was in grade eleven, and edited her high school newspaper in grade twelve.
 She studied journalism at the Southern Alberta Institute of Technology (SAIT).